haiwen/seafile-admin-docs/manual/extension/webdav.md

 Your WebDAV client would visit the Seafile WebDAV server at `http://example.com:8080`

-**After Seafile 7.1.x, Seafdav does not support Fastcgi, only Wsgi**.
-So if you want to configure seafdav behind a proxy server, you have to use proxy configuration instead of fastcgi.

 In Pro edition 7.1.8 version and community edition 7.1.5, an option is added to append library ID to the library name returned by SeafDAV.